GOOD TO KNOW

 - Boaters play an important role in protecting local water quality.

-- Pollution sources from boats include litter, motor fluids, cleaning products, and on-board toilet tanks.
+- Pollution sources from boats include litter, motor fluids, cleaning products, and on-board toilets also known as marina sanitation devices.

-- No discharge zones (NDZ) are designated bodies of water that prohibit the discharge of treated or untreated boat sewage.
+- No discharge zones (NDZ) are designated bodies of water that prohibit the discharge of treated and untreated boat sewage.
+The Lynnhaven River, Sarah Creek, and Perrin River are designated as NDZ.

-- HRSD provides free year-round onboard toilet tank pump outs at local marinas to help boaters comply with local discharge laws.
+- HRSD manages the Hampton Roads Boater Education and Pump Out program that provides free year-round pump outs of onboard toilets at local marinas and residences to help boaters comply with local discharge laws.

 GOOD TO DO